-- 1-3 teaspoons chili sauce (OR 1-3 fresh chillies, minced; OR 1/2 to 1 teaspoon cayenne pepper
+- 1 to 3 teaspoons chili sauce (or 1 to 3 fresh chilies, minced; or 1/2 to 1 teaspoon cayenne pepper)

-- 1 tablespoon vinegar (rice OR other vinegar such as white, apple cider, etc...)
+- 1 tablespoon vinegar (rice OR other vinegar, such as white or apple cider)

-- 2-3 tablespoons brown sugar (adjust according to taste)
+- 2 to 3 tablespoons brown sugar (adjust according to taste)

-- Cover and allow to simmer for 5-6 minutes.
+Cover and allow to simmer for 5 to 6 minutes.

-- Remove cover and stir well.
-Return cover and continue to simmer for another 5-6 minutes.
+Remove cover and stir well.
+Return cover and continue to simmer for another 5 to 6 minutes.

-- If fish needs more time, return cover and allow to simmer 2-3 more minutes.
+If fish needs more time, return cover and allow to simmer 2 to 3 more minutes.

-- When fish is done, taste-test the sauce.
+When fish is done, taste-test the sauce.
 You should taste a balance between sweet, sour, and spicy, veering more on the sweet side.
 If not sweet enough, add a little more sugar.
-If too sweet, add a little more vinegar (1-2 tsp.).
+If too sweet, add a little more vinegar (1 to 2 teaspoons.)
 If not salty enough, add a little more fish sauce.

-- To thicken the sauce, add the cornstarch (along with the water it's dissolved in).
-Stir well over medium heat, until the sauce has reached desired thickness.
+To thicken the sauce, add the cornstarch (along with the water it's dissolved in).
+Stir well over medium heat, until the sauce has reached the desired thickness.